-- Set goals for myself and/or my family - Seek a regular doctor and dentist for my child(ren) and/or family - Take my child to the doctor for regular appointments and follow-ups - Attend at least three meetings during the program year - Assist with special activities and plans to help my child thrive - Observe and volunteer at a Head Start/Early Head Start provider site at least once a month - Communicate with providers about my child's curriculum, assessments, development skills and nutrition patterns, etc. - Talk with appropriate staff about any behavioral concerns I might have about my child - Participate in parent/child take home activities, sign in-kind forms monthly - Seek assistance from Family, and Community Engagement Specialists when and if resources are needed. - Give your child positive reinforcement about attending Head Start/Early Head Start - Encourage your child to talk about his/her experience in the program - You as parents are advocates for your child, if you have any questions or concerns please refer to contacts on page 6.
+- Set goals for myself and/or my family. - Seek a regular doctor and dentist for my child(ren) and/or family. - Take my child to the doctor for regular appointments and follow-ups. - Attend at least three meetings during the program year. - Assist with special activities and plans to help my child thrive. - Observe and volunteer at a Head Start/Early Head Start provider site or center at least once a month. - Communicate with my FCC provider or teacher about my child's curriculum, assessments, development skills and nutrition patterns, etc. - Talk with appropriate staff about any behavioral concerns I might have about my child. - Participate in parent/child take home activities, sign in-kind forms monthly. - Seek assistance from Family Engagement Specialists when and if resources are needed. - Give your child positive reinforcement about attending Head Start/Early Head Start. - Encourage your child to talk about his/her experience in the program. - You as parents are advocates for your child, if you have any questions or concerns, please refer to contacts on page 8.